External SSD vs. External HDD: Explained

 Difference between External SSD and HDD

 Unlike internal drives, an external hard drive or SSD is plugged directly into a desktop or laptop to get additional storage space.
 Besides storing data, the external HDD and SDDs can also be connected to different devices for transferring files.
-Both external SSD and hard drive may look similar in appearance but their technology is different and they store data in different ways.
+Both external SSD and hard drives may look similar in appearance but their technology is different and they store data in different ways.
 Read further to know the difference between the two devices.

 Hard Disk Drive